mattwhitfield/Unitverse/MarketplaceOverview.md

 FluentAssertions can also be used for assertions, replacing the assertions built in to whichever test framework is being used.

+Unitverse can also use AutoFixture for value generation if configured.
+There are examples of [standard value generation](https://mattwhitfield.github.io/Unitverse/examples/ValueGeneration.md) and [value generation with AutoFixture](https://mattwhitfield.github.io/Unitverse/examples/ValueGenerationWithAutoFixture.md).

 ### Mocking Frameworks

 * NSubstitute
 * Moq
 * Moq with Moq.AutoMock
 * FakeItEasy
+* JustMock

 ### Framework Auto-Detection